Year 6 Transition

 Is the work really hard compared to primary school?

 Do you remember moving from Year 4 into Year 5, or from Year 5 into Year 6?
 We think the step-up into Year 7 is similar.
 Most of our students say that the work feels quite different, rather than too hard.
 We’ll be teaching you to undertake independent research and to think in different ways about interesting and challenging topics.
 We will help you with this every step of the way!

 I’m really worried about not knowing anything about the new subjects at secondary school.
-I’m really worried about French, Spanish and Science!
+I’ve not studied French or Spanish before!

 We know that some of you won’t have studied the same subjects at primary school as you will at secondary school.
 Your lessons will be planned by expert teachers who understand your starting points.
 This applies to learning new languages and getting in the science lab!
 It’s an exciting time for you and we are very clear that some of you are starting from scratch in some subjects.

 I didn’t do SATs because of Covid-19.
 How will you know what I’m good at and the areas where I need to improve?